Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles: Introduction

 The outline of this paper is as follows.
-We briefly discuss the setup in this study in \zcref{sec:DDM}, the DM interacts with the ordinary matter only through dipole interaction with dark photon particles.
+We briefly discuss the setup in this study in Section~\ref{sec:DDM}, the DM interacts with ordinary matter only through dipole interactions with dark photon particles.
 We also discuss the cosmological constraints such as the relic abundance in the thermal DM framework, the cosmological impacts by the late-time annihilation via the dark dipole interactions, and cosmic-ray observations.
-In \zcref{sec:DD}, we discuss the direct detection experiments alternative to the conventional methods using the LXe detector.
-We show the constraints on the dipole interactions from cosmology and the direct detection experiments in \zcref{sec:Results}. \zcref{sec:Conc} is devoted to concluding this study.
+In Section~\ref{sec:DD}, we discuss the direct detection experiments alternative to the conventional methods using the LXe detector.
+We show the constraints on the dipole interactions from cosmology and the direct detection experiments in Section~\ref{sec:Results}.
+Section~\ref{sec:Conc} is devoted to concluding this study.